In search of the lost app, free apps and games for... - How smart Technology changing lives

 In search of the lost app, informing you of free apps and games in the App Store

-Font Keyboard offers you more than a dozen different ways to turn ordinary text into fancy fonts.
-Use the keyboard directly on social apps to get attention or just for fun.
+The little forest animals need your child’s help to complete a variety of math activities, ranging from addition and subtraction to algebraic thinking and place value.

-You can even take the 100-word challenge to unlock an additional 100 fonts by writing a 100-word review.
-App valued at 0.99 euros.
-Compatible with iOS, iPadOS and macOS (M1 chip only).
+The app includes over 100 activities that adhere to the Common Core standards.
+It also includes professional narration and instructions, and lots of positive encouragement.
+App valued at 5.99 euros.
+Compatible with iOS, iPadOS, tvOS and macOS (M1 chip only).

-To finish the compilation of free apps and games, an integrated and easy-to-use calendar app
+To finish the compilation of free apps and games, an app to follow the experiences of your games

-PaperCal lets you experience the best of the classic paper calendar in all types of calendar views and orientations.
-You can choose from over 20 different beautifully designed themes.
-The app makes it easy to manage tasks and events in the same view.
+HappyGame allows you to organize the games you want to play, the ones you are currently playing and the ones you have completed.

-PaperCal integrates with your existing calendar instantly and easily syncs your updates.
-You can even add widgets to your home screen.
-PaperCal is available for all your devices, from your iPhone and iPad to your Apple Watch.
-App valued at 2.99 euros.
+You can easily add games and include small mini reviews and notes.
+It’s a great way to keep track of your games and remember what you enjoyed about each one.
+App valued at 3.99 euros compatible with iOS and macOS (with M1 chip)

 What do you think?
 Remember that every weekend we will have a new compilation of free apps and games for a limited time.
 You will find the best current content, opinion and tutorials here on iOSMac.